telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### Replace all entity attributes [PUT /v2/entities/{entityId}/attrs]

-The request payload is an object representing the new entity attributes.
-The object follows the JSON entity representation format (described in a "JSON Entity Representation" above), except that `id` and `type` are not allowed.

-The attributes previously existing in the entity are removed and replaced by the ones in the request.
+New entity attributes in the payload are added to the entity.The attributes previously existing in the entity are removed and replaced by the ones in the request.

 _**Request URL parameters**_